ethanlabs101/Retro-Fi/README.md

 Automatic ROM *and save file symlinks* for smooth game launching.

 🎨 Theme Editor
-Customize *backgrounds, text, and ASCII art*, fully integrated into Retro-Fi.
+Customize *backgrounds, and text*, fully integrated into Retro-Fi.

 🖼️ Box art refresh tool
 Refresh and manage your box art cache with ease.

-🖌️ Ships with high-quality console PNGs
+🖌️ Ships with high-quality console PNG Icons
 *All with transparent backgrounds* for a sleek UI.

 🗂️ Custom console → games folder structure